Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 *Email: Han\_Auditor*

 Han is a certified auditor who has experience auditing for ISO, SOC, and HiTrust.
-He was hired to review Contosoclinc's network.
-Han will interview the staff and review the Customer Responsibility Matrix provided with the solution to ensure that the blueprint and LOS solution can be used to store, process, and display sensitive personal data.
+Han was hired to review Contosoclinc's network.
+Han can review the Customer Responsibility Matrix provided with the solution to ensure that the blueprint and LOS solution can be used to store, process, and display sensitive personal data.